bartwc/website2/src/01-tudelft-guides/README.md

 2. **Check the CESE Guide** for program-specific information
 3. **Reference the Coding Guidelines** when working on programming projects
 4. **Use the Thesis Guidelines** when approaching your final year
+5. **Follow the Paper Reviewing Guidelines** for academic writing and paper reviewing standards

 ## 🔄 Keeping Guides Updated